pnxtech/skafos-test/source/ai-service/README.md

 The `tests` folder includes a basic set of tests - for both success and failure suituations.
 The test coverage is by no means comprehensive at this time.

+## Improvement Notes
+Given additional time or on an actual production project I would do the following:
+- [ ] Seven years ago I had the pleasure of working with the Python Natural langugage toolkit.
+I wrote a service called PostAnalyzer for performing analysis of user provided posts.
+It would have been fun to intergrate PostAnalyzer into this test AI Service.
+The code for PostAnalyzer is available [here](https://github.com/cjus/postanalyzer) on my github account.